Resurrection Day (novel): Plot

 Western Europe survived the war largely unscathed.
 NATO collapsed almost as soon as hostilities had commenced, with France and a reunited Germany now presiding over the continent.
 The United Kingdom and Canada remain American allies and actively assist in post-war reconstruction efforts in US states that were hit the hardest by the war.
 The British, since 1962, have managed to regain much of their pre-1939 colonial confidence in the vacuum that is left by the destruction of the Soviet Union and the emasculation of the US in world affairs.
 The policy of decolonization has been halted and even reversed.
-Some newly-independent nations even return to the remaining British "Empire" in the new uncertain world that was created after the "Cuban War."
+Some newly independent nations even return to the remaining British "Empire" in the new uncertain world that was created after the "Cuban War."
 British aid is welcome, but there is also a sense of resentment among the American population over its excessive dependence on the British.
 The large presence of British and Canadian military personnel in the United States is also a source of contention, and some Americans wonder whether their allies possess ulterior motives.

 The story covers two parallel plotlines.
 One involves Landry's attempts to discover what happened in Washington, DC, in October 1962.
 US military propaganda accounts maintain that the Cuban War broke out because of John F. Kennedy's recklessness and incompetence; those claims are generally believed.
 Kennedy and his officials are regarded as butchers and war criminals and the only senior surviving member of his inner circle, McGeorge Bundy, is imprisoned in Fort Leavenworth.
-In contrast, US military commanders (notably the Chief of the Air Force, General "Rammer" Curtis, based on the real-life General Curtis LeMay) are portrayed as the saviors of the nation.
+In contrast, US military commanders (notably the Chief Staff of the Air Force, General "Rammer" Curtis, based on the real-life General Curtis LeMay) are portrayed as the saviors of the nation.
 During the course of the novel, Landry gradually discovers that it was Kennedy who sought to prevent the crisis over Cuba from escalating into war and that last-minute attempts to achieve a deal with Nikita Khrushchev to end the crisis were deliberately sabotaged by Curtis and other generals.

 The other plotline concerns British-American relations.
 Landry and a British journalist, Sandy Price, discover that elements within the British government and security services are plotting a military takeover (or anschluss) of the US.
 The plan is underway near the end of the novel until it is called off at the last minute.